Why Co-Occurring Disorders Are Common & How to Treat Them

 When someone struggles with both a mental health disorder and a substance use disorder, it’s called a co-occurring disorder, also known as a dual diagnosis.
 These overlapping conditions are more common than most people realize—and far more complex.

-But there’s hope.
-With the right co-occurring disorders treatment, individuals can heal the roots of both conditions at the same time, leading to more lasting recovery and a better quality of life.
+However, there is real, proven hope.
+With the right co-occurring disorders treatment, individuals can heal the roots of both conditions at the exact same time, leading to more lasting recovery and a better quality of life.

 What Are Co-Occurring Disorders?